The rover will launch next year to search for evidence of past or present life on Mars.

 When Rosalind Franklin's Photo 51 revealed the double helix structure of DNA, it was a groundbreaking discovery — and she received none of the credit.
 In this biography, Brenda Maddox describes a determined and fiercely intelligent woman whose photographs of DNA were described as "among the most beautiful X-ray photographs of any substance ever taken."
 And when Maurice Wilkins, Francis Crick, and James Watson received the 1962 Nobel Prize for discovering DNA's structure, it kicked off a debate about how credit is given (and taken) from women in science that continues to this day.
 This intriguing portrait of a tempestuous and scientifically talented woman is a unique look at the history of DNA you don't know.

 This tribute to Rosalind Franklin, the pioneering chemist and crystallographer who first photographed the double-helix shape of DNA, is sure to be a hit with your science-loving Mighty Girl!
 Part of a Women In Science series by artist Rachel Ignotofsky, this poster pays tribute to Franklin's scientific work, including her contributions to the understanding of the molecular structure of coal, graphite, the polio virus, and the tobacco mosaic virus.
-This poster is available in 8X10 and 11X14 sizes.
+This poster is available in 8X10, 11X14, and 16X20 inch sizes.

 Build a tribute to some of the ground-breaking women who took American into space with this much-anticipated set from LEGO Ideas!
 This fan-designed set features astronomer Nancy Grace Roman; computer scientist Margaret Hamilton; astronaut and physicist Sally Ride; and astronaut, physician and engineer Mae Jemison, each as part of a vignette depicting their role with NASA.
 It's a wonderful way to inspire the women in STEM of future generations!